FairwindsOps/insights-docs/docs/technical-details/reports/right-sizer.md

 As of Insights Agent version `4.0`, Right-sizer now refers to multiple capabilities:

-* A controller that manages VPA objects for automated right-sizing, and
+* **Automated Workload Right-sizer:** A controller that manages VPA objects for automated right-sizing (BETA)
-* A controller that detects, and optionally fixes, containers that have been OOM-killed
+* **OOMKill Detector:** A controller that detects, and optionally fixes, containers that have been OOM-killed

-## Breaking Changes
+## Breaking Changes in Agent 4.0

  Version 4.0
 > The 4.0 release of insights-agent contains breaking changes to `right-sizer`.
 This component has been rebranded to refer to Insights automated right sizing.
 The `right-sizer` prior to this release will be referred to as `oom-detection` going forward.
 These will be further consolidated in a future release to avoid confusion.

-## Automated Workload Right-sizing
+## Automated Workload Right-sizing (BETA)

+### NOTE: Automated Workload Right-sizer is currently in BETA.
+Here's what you should know:
+- Right-sizer is designed to help automate setting of resource requests and limits for you.
+It uses Resource Recommendations from Fairwinds Insights to dynamically adjust container resources.
+- Since this is a BETA, there may be scenarios where Automated Right-sizer does not optimize resources correctly.
+This could result in over-provisioning or under-provisioning.
+A benefit of having your cluster managed by Fairwinds SREs is we can monitor for these scenarios and provide a feedback loop to our engineering team with data for further improvements.
+- **During the BETA period, we recommend that customers deploy Right-sizer in a dev or staging environment to start.**  This may mean starting with less-critical workloads and namespaces before expanding usage.

 By default, for every controller, the right-sizer will create a VPA object with `updateMode` `Off`, which will display recommendations, but not apply them.
 To automatically apply right-sizing recommendations, you'll need to set